uabrc/uabrc.github.io/docs/data_management/lts/tutorial/individual_lts_tutorial.md

 ![policy-image](../images/policy.png)

 Please note that the permissions granted are determined by the settings defined in your policy file.
 The policy demonstrated in this example is a **read-only** policy.
-Below, you can find examples of the different policies, including the read and write policies, you can set and apply for your buckets and objects in your individual LTS account.
+Below, you can find examples of the different policies, including the read and write policies, you can set and apply for your buckets and objects in your individual LTS allocation.

 - **Read-only Access**

-    To allow another account to view and copy files from your bucket without making any changes, use the [read only permission policy](../iam_and_policies.md#read-only-for-all-files).
+    To allow another allocation to view and copy files from your bucket without making any changes, use the [read only permission policy](../iam_and_policies.md#read-only-for-all-files).

 - **Read/Write Access**

-    To grant another account the ability to both view and modify the contents of your bucket, use the [read/write permissions policy](../iam_and_policies.md#read-write-permissions).
+    To grant another allocation the ability to both view and modify the contents of your bucket, use the [read/write permissions policy](../iam_and_policies.md#read-write-permissions).

 For detailed information on LTS bucket policies and instructions on how to apply and remove bucket policies, please refer to our [policy structure](../iam_and_policies.md#policy-structure) and [apply bucket policy](../iam_and_policies.md#applying-a-policy) guides.